 What Is the Waxing Process Like For Each?

 The process of a Brazilian wax can differ depending on where you go.
-"Specifically, at Uni K, it begins with a preparation of the skin with our natural pre-depilatory toner.
-Once the skin is prepped, we apply Uni K powder (100 percent corn starch) and we proceed to apply thin layers of our all-natural, gluten-free wax, which is always applied at body temperature.
+"Specifically, at Uni K, it begins with the preparation of the skin with our natural pre-depilatory toner.
+Once the skin is prepped, we apply Uni K powder (100 percent corn starch), and we proceed to apply thin layers of our all-natural, gluten-free wax, which is always applied at body temperature.
 Our pine-based proprietary elastic-wax formula is created with pure, honest ingredients for optimal comfort on the most sensitive skin," explains Grupenmager.
-"When the waxing process is finished, we apply a cold pack to close the pores and protect the skin with our post depilatory bikini gel."
+"When the waxing process is finished, we apply a cold pack to close the pores and protect the skin with our post-depilatory bikini gel."

 Hollywood waxes are essentially done the same way, with the addition of waxing your backside.
 Keep in mind that if you're new to waxing, it's most comfortable to work your way from a regular bikini wax to a Brazilian and then to a Hollywood.
 Waxing your bikini area bald from the get-go has the potential to cause a little more pain and irritation than you may have bargained for.
 (Don't worry, it gets easier over time.)

 Marie warns to avoid exercising or wearing tight, sweaty clothes immediately post-waxing.
 "Your skin is so fresh after a wax, and the pores are still open and susceptible to bacteria," she says.
 "Instead, just take it easy the rest of the day."
 And when it comes to taking care of the delicate skin in-between visits, Marie recommends exfoliating and moisturizing every day.
 "Exfoliating helps to remove excess dead skin, while moisturizing helps keep the healthy skin nourished," she explains.

 Unlike shaving, waxing removes hair from the root.
 That said, Grupenmager says that touchups are usually needed every four to six weeks if you want to keep it bare down there.

 Shop Waxing Care Products